hiteshnarayan/hiteshnarayan.github.io/_pages/about.md

 I earned my Bachelor's degree in Information Science and Engineering from [Visvesvaraya Technological University](https://www.vtu.ac.in/).

-Currently, I’m an Informatics Intern at USC's [Alzheimer's Therapeutic Research Institute](https://atri.usc.edu/), where I help build secure and scalable tools for clinical trials.
+Currently, I’m an Software Engineer Intern at USC's [Alzheimer's Therapeutic Research Institute](https://atri.usc.edu/), where I help build secure and scalable tools for clinical trials.
 I work in an agile, regulated research environment, contributing to full-stack development and test automation.